-Second, an equitable exception to the general rule is that a criminal may inherit.
+Second, there is an equitable exception to the general rule that a criminal may inherit.
 This exception is based on the concept of an equitable constructive trust.
 A constructive trust is an equitable, court-created remedy designed to prevent unjust enrichment.
+KCM Fin.
+LLC v.
+Bradshaw, 457 S.W.3d 70 (Tex.
+2015).
 They have historically been applied to remedy or ameliorate harm arising from a wide variety of misfeasance.
-A constructive trust is based upon the equitable principle that a person shall not be permitted to profit from the person's own wrong.
+Id.
+A constructive trust is based upon the equitable principle that a person shall not be permitted to profit from his own wrong.
+Pope v.
+Garrett, 147 Tex.
+18, 211 S.W.2d 559, 560 (1948).
 In equity, Texas courts have held that a husband or wife who murders his or her spouse may not inherit under the spouse's will as a beneficiary under a constructive trust theory.
-This exception has been justified thusly: "The trust is a creature of equity and does not contravene constitutional and statutory prohibitions against forfeiture because title to the property does actually pass to the killer.
+Bounds v.
+Caudle, 560 S.W.2d 925 (Tex.
+1977).
+This exception has been justified thusly: "The trust is a creature of equity and does not constitutional contravene and statutory prohibitions against forfeiture because title to the property does actually pass to the killer.
 The trust operates to transfer the equitable title to the trust beneficiaries."
-In
+Id.; Medford v.
+Medford, 68 S.W.3d 242, 248-49 (Tex.
+App.-Fort Worth 2002, no pet.) ("When the legal title to property has been obtained through means that render it unconscionable for the holder of legal title to retain the beneficial interest, equity imposes a constructive trust on the property in favor of the one who is equitably entitled to the same.").
+In other words, a constructive trust leaves intact a murderer's right to inherit legal title to property while denying the murderer the beneficial interest.